genropy/genropy_saved/docs/genro/print/print_layout.rst

 webpage variables
 =================

-    .. note:: we remember you that every number defined in the following variables has in millimeters.
-Example: "250" means 250 millimeters
+    .. note:: the unit of measurement of all these variables are in millimeters (e.g: ``print_width = 200`` means 200 millimeters)

-    With the term ``webpages variables`` we mean that there are some defined variables that you can use to customize your Main class.
-In particular you can set the layout features.
+    With the term ``webpages variables`` we mean that there are some defined variables that you can use to customize the layout.
+They belong to the :ref:`print_layout_main`.
     Let's see all of them:

     * :ref:`layout_copies_per_page`
     * :ref:`layout_copy_extra_height`